Update on c3 Contemporary Art Space

 c3 is a not-for-profit gallery run by Abbotsford Convent Foundation, that incorporates elements of traditional publicly funded galleries and that of an artist-run model (ARI).
 It presents the large-scale access outcomes offered by public and institutional galleries, yet remains firmly anchored within a community based, artist-run philosophy.

-c3 operates three main exhibition galleries that comprise of six individual rooms.
+c3’s gallery space comprises six individual rooms.
 The curatorial vision encompasses a wide range of art forms, including contemporary and experimental art, design, web based art, architecture, craft, fashion, community based projects and performance/sound works. c3 supports projects that demonstrate new and innovative approaches towards the production of art and ideas.

-In June 2008, c3 was established in the basement of the iconic Convent building as the site’s first permanent exhibition space.
+In June 2008, c3 was established in the basement of the iconic Abbotsford Convent building as the precinct’s first permanent exhibition space.
 The gallery presents an engaging approach to the presentation of contemporary exhibitions across all forms of artistic practice.
-The gallery was built on a shoestring, using donated materials, free labour, assistance from local businesses and moral and in kind support from The Abbotsford Convent Foundation (ACF).
+The gallery was built on a shoestring, using donated materials, free labour, assistance from local businesses and moral and in kind support from Abbotsford Convent Foundation (ACF).

 c3 fronts onto expansive gardens, Birrarung (the Yarra river) and adjacent bush parkland within its inner city location.
 The site has a multi-layered and complex continuing historical journey: a meeting point for the Wurundjeri and Kulin Nation peoples, settler occupation, a convent, a university, a large multi-practice creative precinct.
 The gallery has a reciprocal relationship with community, in that it simultaneously builds and is built by community, allowing for an open, nimble and active curatorial vision.

-c3 and the Abbotsford Convent Foundation recognise the traditional custodians of the land and water of the Wurundjeri People on which we work and live.
+c3 and Abbotsford Convent Foundation recognise the traditional custodians of the land and water of the Wurundjeri People on which we work and live.